FENCE TYPES CentaurHTP

 INFORMATION Fence Information

-There are a few different types of board fence, but the mainstay of horse farms is either 3 or 4 KY style board fence.
+There are a few different types of board fence, but the mainstay of horse farms is either 3 or 4 board.
 There is nothing really to add about board fence that you probably don't already know.
 It is about half the cost as Centaur and a little less than Vmesh wire.
 Board fence is easy to repair by just about anyone which is good because you have to constantly maintain it to keep it looking its best and eventually it will have to be replaced.
 Really the types of boards are limited to these 3 kinds:

 A good board fence should last about 20 years if you use oak boards and well treated posts.
 During those 20 years the fence needs to be repainted about once every 3 years or less.
 Anything over 3 years and the wear and tear on the fence will be noticeable, but it also depends on how many horses you have in the field and how hard they are on the fence.
 Oak boards are the best boards to use for livestock since they will resist a horse that cribs much longer than either pine or poplar.
 Oak is a hardwood where as poplar and pine are softwood and they will not last and not put up to the rigors of animals and weather as well as oak.
-If you do use pine boards then you want to get them treated, this will allow them to last as long as oak only if the animals do not wear them out.
+If you do use pine or poplar boards then you want to get them treated, this will allow them to last as long as oak only if the animals do not wear them out.

 The longevity of board fence can also be affected by they type of post that you use.
 Of course all fence need to have a well treated 6 inch faced or round post.
 A 6 inch post provides a lot more durability as they can withstand more punishment and weather than 5 inch post.
 The downside to faced post especially when used in conjunction with a Baton or face board is that the boards will rot out quicker.
 By rot out quicker I mean maybe a few years difference in the life of your fence.
 I have taken down fence with a baton on it that was 20 years old and you could tell that it was rotting but the fence was still fairly stout.
 If you are lax about the painting and upkeep of your fence then it will rot the board that much quicker.